SeaQL/seaql.github.io/SeaORM/blog/2022-05-10-whats-new-in-0.8.0.md

 ## Integration Examples

-SeaORM play well with other crates in async ecosystem.
-It can be integrated easily with common RESTful framework but also gRPC framework, checkout our new [Tonic example](https://github.com/SeaQL/sea-orm/tree/master/examples/tonic_example) to see how it works.
+SeaORM plays well with the other crates in the async ecosystem.
+It can be integrated easily with common RESTful frameworks and also gRPC frameworks; check out our new [Tonic example](https://github.com/SeaQL/sea-orm/tree/master/examples/tonic_example) to see how it works.
 More examples [wanted](https://github.com/SeaQL/sea-orm/issues/269)!

 - [Rocket Example](https://github.com/SeaQL/sea-orm/tree/master/examples/rocket_example)
 - [Actix Example](https://github.com/SeaQL/sea-orm/tree/master/examples/actix_example)